afch/NixieClockRaspberryPi/README.md

 # NixieClockRaspberryPi
-Simple Nixie Tubes Clock Based on RaspberryPi, adapter and NCS314 shield for Arduino (by GRA and AFCH) A simple program that show the current time (stored in shield's onboard RTC) at Nixie tubes.
+Simple Nixie Tubes Clock Based on RaspberryPi, adapter and NCS314 shield for Arduino (by GRA and AFCH).

+A simple program that show the current time (stored in shield's onboard RTC) at Nixie tubes.

 (Enhanced mod by Leon Shaner available here: https://github.com/UberEclectic/NixieClockRaspberryPi/tree/master/DisplayNixie)